-To showcase the clustering of snow profiles based on our similarity measure, we are using a set of twelve snow profiles that exhibit both pronounced and subtle differences in their snowpack features (Fig. 4).
-The alignment and similarity assessment of the snow profiles is based on grain type and hardness information, even though they are visualized in Fig. 4 solely by their grain
+To showcase the clustering of snow profiles based on our similarity measure, we use a set of 12 snow profiles that exhibit both pronounced and subtle differences in their snow-pack features (Fig. 4).
+The alignment and similarity assessment of the snow profiles is based on grain type and hardness information, even though they are visualized in Fig. 4 solely by their grain type sequences.
+After computing a total of $12 \cdot 11 = 132$ profile alignments and similarity assessments, the clustering is carried out by an agglomerative hierarchical clustering algorithm that iteratively fuses individual profiles to clusters based on the similarity of the profiles3.

-- 20 type sequences.
-After computing a total $12 \cdot 11 = 132$ profile alignments and similarity assessments, the clustering is carried out by an agglomerative hierarchical clustering algorithm that iteratively fuses individual profiles to clusters based on the similarity of the profiles.
-The resulting cluster hierarchy is best analyzed from the top to the bottom, allowing to separate the set of twelve profiles into up to twelve clusters.
-The higher a split occurs in the hierarchy, the more distinct the corresponding clusters are to each other. - The first, most distinct split separates the heavily faceted profiles 1-4 from the remaining profiles.
-The remaining profiles are generally quite similar, except for some subtle, but important features that still require different risk management strategies: Profiles 5-7 show weak layers both in the middle of the snowpack as well as below the new snow (i.e., second split); profiles 8 and 9 have a weak layer sandwiched between two crusts at the bottom of the snowpack (i.e., third split), and profiles 10-12 either have a weak layer only in the middle of the snowpack or none at all.
-Additionally to examining those most distinct, four - 30 clusters, the similarities within the clusters can be investigated further.
-For example, profile 1 is the most dissimilar profile within the first cluster, being the only profile with a crust below the new snow and the only profile with a pronounced weak layer in mid snow height.
+The resulting cluster hierarchy is best analyzed from the top to the bottom, allowing us to separate the set of 12 profiles into up to 12 clusters.
+The higher a split occurs in the hierarchy, the more distinct the corresponding clusters are from each other.

+The first most distinct split separates the heavily faceted profiles 1-4 from the remaining profiles.
+The remaining profiles are generally quite similar, except for some subtle but important features that still require different risk management strategies: profiles 5-7 show weak layers in the middle of the snowpack and below the new snow (i.e., second split); profiles 8 and 9 have a weak layer sandwiched between two crusts at the bottom of the snowpack (i.e., third split), and profiles 10-12 either have a weak layer only in the middle of the snowpack or none at all.
+Additionally to examining those most distinct four clusters, the similarities within the clusters can be investigated further.
+For example, profile 1 is the most dissimilar profile within the first cluster, being the only profile with a crust below the new snow and the only profile with a pronounced weak layer in mid-snow height.
 As another example, profile 10 is the outsider in cluster 4, having no weak layer at all.